Fill your College Details

 Twisted Pair Cables

-• Unshielded Twisted Pair (UTP): Widely used for low-cost LANs; can be categorized from Category 1 (telephone) to Category 5 (high-speed data)
+• Unshielded Twisted Pair (UTP): Typically used for low-cost local-area-network cabling; categorized as category 1 (telephone) to category 5 (high-speed data communications).

 custom img

-• Shielded Twisted Pair (STP): Includes a shielding layer to reduce interference, providing higher performance than UTP.
+• Shielded Twisted Pair (STP): Contains a layer of shielding to minimize interference and provide higher performance over UTP.

 custom img